jasonschreib/PythonBasics/README.md

 # PythonHW0
-First HW of CIS 192 Python
+A walkthrough of some Python Basics